Stagg Memorial Stadium

-Amos Alonzo Stagg Memorial Stadium, previously known as Pacific Memorial Stadium, was a 28,000-seat outdoor multi-purpose stadium in the western United States, located on the campus of the University of the Pacific in Stockton, California.
-The home venue of the Pacific Tigers was constructed in 1950 for football and later hosted women's soccer; it was closed in 2012 and demolished two years later.
+Amos Alonzo Stagg Memorial Stadium, previously known as Pacific Memorial Stadium, was a 28,000-seat outdoor stadium in the western United States, located on the campus of the University of the Pacific in Stockton, California.
+The home venue of the Pacific Tigers was constructed in 1950 for football and later hosted soccer matches.
+It was closed in 2012 and demolished two years later.

+The stadium was home venue to the Pacific Tigers football and women's soccer teams.

+History

 Construction

 Pacific Memorial Stadium was built in 1950 after the successful fund drive which netted $165,000.
 Most of this money was through the sale of pre-ordered tickets (scrip), which were usable over a 10-year period.
 Construction began on the earth-filled structure in May 1950.
 Astonishingly, it was finished on time for the home opener (fifth game of the season) on October 21, a build time of less than six months.
 The field's approximate alignment was north-northwest to south-southeast.
 It has been reported and researched the stadium was built on a former Yokuts village.
 These remains found were discovered in 1923 and raised concern for when the stadium was set to be demolished.

 The stadium originally seated 35,975 with room for expansion to over 44,000, but renovations reduced the capacity to a configuration of 28,000.
 It was the venue for a 1997 friendly soccer match between Brazil and Honduras; notable striker Ronaldo scored six goals and Brazil won 8–2.

 Upgrades

-The Pacific Club, which was added to the east-side of the stadium in 1973, was donated by Alex Spanos at a cost of $250,000.
+The "Pacific Club", which was added to the east-side of the stadium in 1973, was donated by Alex Spanos at a cost of $250,000.
 It sat up to 300, featuring glass walls and a great view of the stadium.
 When not in use for sporting events, it also held many university functions and gatherings.
 The scoreboard in the north end zone was erected in 1982 at a cost of $140,000 and measured 35 by 17 ft.

 Thanks to donations from athletic boosters, lighting power at the stadium was upgraded from 35 to 75 footcandles in August 1986.